 Megan Saltzman

-Since 2002, Saltzman has been teaching a wide variety of cultural and literary topics of the Spanish- and Catalan-speaking world in addition to Spanish language.
-Within the Spanish-speaking world's expanding geography, most recently she has been teaching courses in three contemporary fields: urban studies, material culture, and multi/bicultural identities in Spain, Latin America, and Latinx communities in the United States.
+Since 2002, Prof. Saltzman has been teaching a wide variety of cultural and literary topics of the Spanish-, Spanglish- and Catalan-speaking world, in addition to Spanish language.
+Most recently she has been teaching courses that revolve around three themes: (1) urban studies, (2) material and non-human culture, and (3) multicultural identities in the Spanish-speaking world’s expanding geography (Spain, Latin America, Latinx communities in the United States, Asia, and Africa).
+Her courses are usually cross listed with other majors such as Architectural Studies, Environmental Studies and Critical Social Thought.

 Areas of Expertise